onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 Building tests with Jepsen can take a long time and has a bit of a learning curve, however it is incredibly worthwhile.
-Our confidence in our product has been greatly increased, and has proven helpful when reproducing issues seen in the wild that would otherwise be difficult.
-Jepsen will also provide further confidence in re-factoring our code, including building other forms of fault tolerance into our system.
+Our confidence in our product has been greatly increased, and Jepsen has proven helpful when reproducing issues seen in the wild that would otherwise be difficult.
+Jepsen will also provide further confidence in refactoring our code, including building other forms of fault tolerance into our system.

 Store your application's logs upon test completion.
 Obviously it is very